-You start this recipe with an integral part of banana pudding…the vanilla cookies!
+You start this Banana Pudding Cheesecake recipe with an integral part of banana pudding…the vanilla cookies!
 I crushed these up and used them in the crust.
 I didn’t stop there, though…I pressed more cookies up against the side of the pan!

-You bake the crust for just a few minutes, until it’s lightly golden.
+You bake the cheesecake crust for just a few minutes, until it’s lightly golden.
 While the crust is baking, you prepare your cheesecake filling.
 It’s a very simple process, that produces a cheesecake that is not overly sweet and very creamy.
-I LOVE using Nellie’s Free Range Eggs in my cheesecake because the quality of the eggs correlate with both the taste and texture.
-Nellie’s Free Range Eggs are produced without antibiotics, hormones, pesticides, or animal byproducts.

 To assemble the cheesecake, you spread half of the cheesecake mixture into the baked crust.
 Then chop up some more vanilla cookies, and slice up a banana and spread those on top of the filling.

 Finally spread the remaining cheesecake on top.
-To bake the cheesecake, you will wrap the bottom of your pan in foil and place the springform pan into a larger pan filled with about an inch of hot water.
-This is called a water bath, and it helps stem the cheesecake in the oven as it bakes.
+To bake the banana pudding cheesecake, you will wrap the bottom of your pan in foil and place the springform pan into a larger pan filled with about an inch of hot water.
+This is called a water bath, and it helps steam the cheesecake in the oven as it bakes.
 It will help the cheesecake bake evenly, and prevent cracking.
-I have lots of tips about baking cheesecake in my Perfect Cheesecake Recipe, which is a great reference!
+I have lots of tips about how to make cheesecake in my Perfect Cheesecake Recipe, which is a great reference!

 Once it’s baked, you will need to let it cool completely, and then chill it for at least 3 hours, or overnight.
 Cheesecake is a perfect dessert when you’re entertaining because not only CAN you make it ahead, you actually SHOULD!